maestroque/maestroque.github.io/content/posts/gsoc-physiopy/index.md

 - Furthermore, the issue observed regarding the inclusion of `loguru` logger calls inside `pydra` tasks, shall be resolved.
 As of now, it is not certain if the issue stems from `pydra`/`loguru` or the Physiopy packages yet.

 **Physio Object**
+- One of the directions towards further upgrading the `Physio` object, would be the integration of a `MultimodalPhysio` class, that would encapsulate all the physiological signals, per recording, into one object.
+Furthermore, it could also contain an `MRIConfig` object, hosting all the common MRI parameters among the physiological data (TR, Slice Timings, Number of Scans, etc.) which are also used in metrics computations.
+The inclusion of such a class would be greatly beneficial as it would be able to contain all the information from a BIDS structure (per subject/session/recording).
+Lastly, given the trigger channel commonly included in BIDS files, several `MRIConfig` parameters could also be computed using simple signal processing. [[Issue]](https://github.com/physiopy/physutils/issues/5)

 **CLI Development**
 - One of the main advantages of `pydra` as mentioned above is the ability to parallelize tasks.
 In the case of `phys2denoise` this wouldn't be the case at a first glance due to its linearity.
 However, an upgrade of the CLI could be considered to allow for the processing of multi-subject multi-session physiological data concurrently.